Learn English through true stories written and recorded by native speakers

-In fact, I plan to include all of these stories in one of the courses in a mobile app that’s currently under development.
-More to come on that soon.
+In fact, I plan to include all of these stories in one of the courses in Komified - a mobile app for English language learners.

 LEARN ENGLISH THROUGH TRUE STORIES - THE ORIGINS

 I started to share snippets of my life with my students back in 2014.
-My main aim was to acquaint them with typical features of spoken English that native speakers employ.
+My main aim was to acquaint them with features of spoken English that native speakers typically use.